 WHAT SHOULD I WEAR?

-This is not a suit/stiletto heels/buy a new outfit evening.
+This is not a suit/stiletto heels/buy a new outfit evening (unless you want to).
 Your host will most likely be in flip-flops and jeans.
 Dress for comfort!

 WHAT KINDS OF PEOPLE COME TO THE MINGLERS?